-Our teeth do a lot of work, and they may become sensitive to cold as the gums erode due to aging or because they have an untreated cavity.
+Our teeth do a lot of work, and they may become sensitive to cold as the gums erode due to aging or because they have an untreated cavity (another reason why taking proper precautions and proactively seeking the correct dental treatments is important)..
 Cancer patients receiving chemotherapies that utilize platinum may also become extremely sensitive to cold in general.
 Scientists have now learned more about cells called odontoblasts that give rise to a shell underneath the enamel of teeth called dentin.
 Dentin contains dental pulp, where there are nerves and blood vessels.
 The findings have been reported in Science Advances.

 "We found that odontoblasts, which support the shape of the tooth, are also responsible for sensing cold," said one of the co-senior study authors, pathologist Jochen Lennerz, M.D., Ph.D., medical director of the Center for Integrated Diagnostics at Massachusetts General Hospital (MGH).
 "This research contributes a new function to this cell, which is exciting from a basic-science standpoint.
 But we now also know how to interfere with this cold-sensing function to inhibit dental pain."